danilnagy/discover_legacy/README.md

 In the main folder you should see a file called `results.tsv`, which is the database of each design explored during the job.
 This is a spreadsheet document formatted with designs along the rows, and information about each design such as its unique ID, generation number, and all of it's inputs and outputs along the columns.
 The `.tsv` extension stands for 'tab separated values', meaning that values in different columns are separated by a 'tab' character.
 You can open this file directly in a text editor or spreadsheet editor like Microsoft Excel to look through the designs.

 Finally, each job folder also contains "index.html" file, which is used to launch the *Explore* interface.
 The file can be directly opened in the Firefox browser (by right-clicking and selecting Open with Firefox), or viewed in any browser using a local server.
-To make this easier, each job folder also contains a Bash script called `explorer.sh` which will automatically start a local server using Python, and launch *Explorer* in your default browser.
-If you do not have Bash installed, you can install [git](https://git-scm.com/downloads) which comes with a version of Bash.
+To make this easier, each job folder also contains a Batch file called `explorer.bat` which will automatically start a local server using Python, and launch *Explorer* in your default browser.

-Start the *Explore* interface by either opening the `index.html` file in Firefox or double-clicking on the explorer.sh bash script.
+Start the *Explore* interface by either opening the `index.html` file in Firefox or double-clicking on the explorer.bat file.
 This should launch the interface in the web browser:

 ![tutorial1-8](docs/tutorial1-8.png)